 Where will my donations go?

-Hamlin Fistula Ethiopia is dedicated to restoring the health and dignity of women who have survived a horrendous – and preventable – childbirth injury: obstetric fistula.
+Hamlin Fistula Ethiopia is dedicated to eradicating obstetric fistula and restoring the health and dignity of women who have survived this horrendous – and preventable – childbirth injury.

 Your monthly gift will be used for:

-- Treatment: In rural Ethiopia and rural Uganda, women have little access to maternal healthcare.
+- Treatment: In rural areas of Ethiopia and Uganda, women have little access to maternal healthcare.
 If their labour is obstructed, they almost always lose their baby and suffer unimaginably horrific internal damage.
 We work to mend this trauma, through surgery, rehabilitation and counselling.

 - Prevention: We also work to prevent obstetric fistula in the first place.
 In Ethiopia we recruit, train and deploy midwives so women have access to quality healthcare.
 In Uganda, Terrewode has 1,000 community volunteers in their Obstetric Fistula Awareness and Advocacy Network.
 The volunteers undertake fistula education in communities and assist expectant mothers and their families to plan for the delivery of their baby.